dnakhooda/danielwebsite-v1/README.md

 <h1>🧑‍💻 Daniel Website V1 🧑‍💻</h1>

 <p>
   🧑‍💻 Daniel Website V1 🧑‍💻 is the first version of my website (danielwebsite.com).
-The code above was on my website from 2020 to 2023.
-The website has a blog page, about page, game page, and a change theme page.
+The code in this repository was on my website from 2020 to 2023.
+This older website has a blog page, about page, game page, and a change theme page.
 </p>

 <h2>Screenshots 📸</h2>